danieldiamond/gitlab-analytics/README.md

 #### Data Warehouse

-* Using GCP VMs with Postgres, will likely need to move to BigQuery in the future.
+* Using GCP VMs with Postgres, will likely need to move to Cloud SQL in the future.
 * Consolidated repository of all source data - scrubbed and modeled into a format optimized for analytic workliads (Dimensional model).
 * Serves as the Single Source of Truth for reporting, analysis, and visualization applications.
 * Will need to be audited regularly back to the source.